 Tour leaves from Central Glasgow at 830am and returns approx 1900 that day.

 13. Or combine the Western Highlands with Oban instead of Glen Coe and Loch Lomond on this day trip.
 Oban is on the coast and the self-professed seafood capital of Scotland.

-Central Glasgow pick up at 815am, drop off same place around 6pm.
+Central Glasgow picks up at 815am, drop off the same place around 6 pm.

 Read my post on The Top 12 Things to do in the Scottish Highlands.

 14. If you have the time try this 3 Day Isle of Skye and Scottish Highlands trip.
 You’ll see Glencoe, Loch Lomond, some great castles and my favourite the oh so beautiful Isle of Skye.
 This is a great one for photographers and those who love some stunning scenery.

 The tour includes 2 nights B&B accommodation and all transport.
 It does not include meals.
 Pick up and drop off is central Glasgow.